PRANO1A/prano1a/README.md

 ![89c7771faf42b3aa7ba0d8055a52cb41](https://github.com/user-attachments/assets/5000bbc5-4488-49cf-8904-0a37723985fc)
 ✧   I love flirting

-  We're friends, but don't tell me how nice I am just because you've known me for a few days.
-I'm a diverse person.
+ Well, don't judge a book by its cover.
+The cover may be beautiful, but the inside is rotting.
+ -

 I don't have a relationship, and I don't plan on getting one anytime soon.
--

-c*h and int are always allowed
+_c*h and int are always allowed_

 :･ﾟ✧:･.☽˚｡･ﾟ✧:･.:⁀➷✧˚ ༘ ⋆｡♡˚✧˖°